North Carolina Tar Heels men's basketball: Dean Smith (1961–1997)

 On December 2, 1961, Carolina beat Virginia, 80–46, in Dean Smith's first game as head coach.
 Smith's early teams were not nearly as successful as McGuire's had been.
 His first team went only 8–9, the last losing season UNC would suffer for 40 years.
 On January 13, 1964, All-American Deakon Patrick scored 40 and had 28 rebounds in 97–88 win over Maryland.
 On December 4, 1965, UNC beat William and Mary, 82–68, in the first game played at UNC's new home, Carmichael Auditorium.
-On December 16, 1965, Bobby Lewis scored a current UNC-record 49 points in 115–80 win over Florida State.
+On December 16, 1965, Bobby Lewis scored a current UNC-record 49 points in a 115–80 win over Florida State.
 Smith's first five teams never won more than 16 games.
 This grated on a fan base used to winning; in 1965 some of them even hanged him in effigy.
 Smith would go on to take the Tar Heels to a reign of championships and national dominance.
 On March 17, 1967, North Carolina beat Princeton for Dean Smith's first NCAA Tournament win.
-Later, in the 1967 NCAA tournament, UNC beat Boston College to advance to Dean Smith's first Final Four, where they would lose to Dayton in the national semifinal.
+Later, in the 1967 NCAA University Division basketball tournament, UNC beat Boston College to advance to Dean Smith's first Final Four, where they would lose to Dayton in the national semifinal.
 In 1968, Carolina appeared in their second consecutive Final Four.
 On March 23, 1968, they lost to Lew Alcindor and UCLA for the national title.
 On March 15, 1969, All-American Charlie Scott hit the game-winning jumper at the buzzer to beat Davidson, 87–85, to advance North Carolina to their third consecutive Final Four.
 On March 27, 1971, Bill Chamberlain scored 34 points as UNC beat Georgia Tech, 84–66, to win the NIT.
 On March 18, 1972, Carolina beat Penn, 73–59, to advance to their 4th Final Four in 6 years.
 All-American Bob McAdoo had 24 points and 15 rebounds, but fouled out with 13 minutes to play, as UNC lost to Florida State in the national semifinal.
 On March 26, 1977, the Tar Heels, back in the Final Four, edged UNLV, 84–83, in the national semifinal.
 Carolina, in the championship two days later, lost to Marquette, 67–59.
 On February 25, 1978, co-consensus National Player of the Year Phil Ford scored 34 points in his final game at Carmichael Auditorium, an 87–83 win over Duke.
 North Carolina returned to the Final Four in 1981.
 In the national semifinal, All-American Al Wood scored 39 in a win over Virginia.
 UNC would lose in the NCAA championship game to Indiana.